 We planned to have lunch at Il Marchese, often regarded as one of the best restaurants in central Rome, on a Sunday, so being the weekend and the privileged location, we booked before going.
 Thankfully so since the place got pretty packed very quickly.
 We went with our baby so we arrived a little early, around 12.30, so there were several tables still empty but in half an hour both who had previously booked and passers-by arrived.

 The service at Il Marchese was extremely helpful and prompt.
-Anything we asked arrived in less than no time.
+Anything we asked for arrived in less than no time.
 A few items on the menu weren’t available and we were promptly given an alternative.
-We ended up ordering a starter and a first course for me (marinated salmon with salad and squid ink agnolotti stuffed pasta) and a main dish of grilled beef steak on a wine-flavored salt with a side “puntarelle” salad (a very typical Roman side dish) for my husband.
+We ended up ordering a starter and the first course for me (marinated salmon with salad and squid ink agnolotti stuffed pasta) and the main dish of grilled beef steak on a wine-flavored salt with a side “puntarelle” salad (a very typical Roman side dish) for my husband.

 Il Marchese Menu and Prices